AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-cbatu-abstract_state_package_hierarchy_and_part_of-05:

-5. No other declarations shall have a Part_Of indicator.
+5. No other declarations shall have a Part_Of indicator which denotes a state abstraction.
+[Other declarations may have a Part_Of indicator which denotes a task or protected unit (see TBD).]

 .. _tu-fe-abstract_state_package_hierarchy_and_part_of-06: